ninglab/G2Retro/README.md

 <code>st</code> and <code>si</code> specify the starting index and the size of the test data.
 We set the value of si to be 5007, as the test set 'test.csv' under the 'data' directory contains 5007 reactions in total.

+<code>knum</code> specifies the number of reaction centers with the highest likelihood to be selected.

-For example, you can test our provided trained model under the 'trained_models' directory, with the command below,
+For example, you can test our provided trained model under the 'trained_models' directory on reactions in the file 'test.csv' under the directory 'data, with the command below',

 ```
 mkdir ../result/center_results/